 Amazon (US) also offer the device at $479 — which isn’t as cheap as other places — but it’s difficult to find anywhere else.
 It’s “no longer available” in many places that sell GPD devices, and in some places, not listed at all!

-This post contains affiliate links.
-Using these links earns us some extra pennies to spend on keeping the site running, but costs you nothing extra.
+As an Amazon Associate, I earn from qualifying purchases.
+Using these links earns me a few pennies to spend on keeping the site running, but costs you nothing extra.
 Thanks!